ZorroCheng-MC/emsd-intpmis-process/source/references/samples/sip_i1.md

 # Introduction

-The System Installation plan describes the procedure and schedule for deploying the application in the production environment, including the main components of the system:
+The System Installation plan describes the procedure and schedule for deploying the application in the production environment, including 3 parts of the system:

 - Database Server
 - Backend Server